Michael0520/blog/content/4.leetcode/grind-014-383-ransom-note.md

 ---
-title: '[Easy] 383.
-Ransom Note'
+title: Easy 383.
+Ransom Note
-date: '2025-01-31'
-description: 'In this blog I will share a solution to the Ransom Note problem'
+description: In this blog I will share a solution to the Ransom Note problem
-image: /blogs-img/leetcode-grind-75.png
-alt: Ransom Note solution
-ogImage: /blogs-img/leetcode-grind-75.png
-tags: ['leetcode', 'javascript']
-published: true
+date: 2025-01-31 23:00:00
+read: '10'
 ---

 ## Ransom Note